What is nausea?

 - Anti-emetics: For cats who are suffering from a systemic disorder, anti-emetic drugs may be prescribed to help reduce the feeling of nausea.
-There are a number of drugs which can be prescribed depending on the cause of nausea and vomiting.
+Several drugs can be prescribed depending on the cause of nausea and vomiting.

 - Antacid drugs: The veterinarian can prescribe medications to reduce the amount of stomach acid produced, gastric protectants which form a protective layer over damaged stomach tissue (stomach ulcers) or medications to neutralise the stomach acid.

-- Nutritional support: Nausea is enough to stop your cat eating.
+- Nutritional support: Nausea is enough to stop your cat from eating.
 You can try offering palatable food is unlikely to help if he is feeling sick.
 A cat who has gone without food for more than 24-48 hours is at risk of developing hepatic lipidosis, which is life-threatening.
 Therefore it may be necessary to put in a feeding tube until your cat recovers his appetite.

 - Bland diet: Your veterinarian may recommend your cat be put on a bland diet until nausea has subsided.